Fashion of Catherine, Princess of Wales: Royal life

+Catherine has developed a wardrobe suited to engagements such as hospital and school visits, often featuring tailored pieces in bright colours; The Daily Telegraphs fashion director Bethan Holt describes this as a smart and approachable appearance.
+She has worn several high-street brands during official engagements and projects, including Hobbs, Boden and Zara.

-Catherine is known for her sustainable approach to clothing, having frequently repeated her outfits during her public appearances.
-She has re-worn pieces with symbolic or nostalgic value, such as a Jenny Packham gown and a Catherine Walker coat, and has recycled long-held favourites including a Reiss coat and Penelope Chilvers boots.
-She has also worn pieces from environmentally conscious labels including Beulah London, Stella McCartney, Monica Vinader, and Gabriela Hearst.
+Catherine has frequently re-worn outfits during public appearances, a practice described in commentary as sustainable or practical.
+She has re-worn pieces with symbolic value, such as a Jenny Packham gown and a Catherine Walker coat, and has recycled long-held favourites including a Reiss coat and Penelope Chilvers boots.
+She has also worn pieces from environmentally conscious labels such as Beulah London, Stella McCartney, Monica Vinader and Gabriela Hearst.